Kayyur incident: Background

 Karnataka and Kasaragod district (which was part of South Canara earlier) were ruled by the Ikkeri Nayakas and the subsequent Kingdom of Mysore.
 These areas came under the control of the British after the defeat of Tipu Sultan in the Battle of Srirangapatna in 1799.
 With the enactment of the Permanent Settlement Act by the British, the landlord-tenant system came into existence, which made a section of the landlords dependent on the British and began to exploit the common people.

 As the Kasaragod region was part of the South Canara district, the tenancy law which was compulsory in Malabar did not come into force in this area.
 As a result, the tax levied here was higher than that imposed in the Malabar region.
 Since these areas were under the rule of the Nileshwaram dynasty, it was the Nileshwaram dynasty that collected taxes from the farmers and paid them to the British.

 Socialist leaders like P. Krishnapillai, A.K.G. and Congress leader T. S. Thirumumpu were at the forefront of organizing the farmers in the Kayyur region.
 The Karshaka Sangam (farmers' group) decided to protest against the tax collection like 'Vechu Kanal', 'Noori', 'Mukkal', 'Sheelakash' etc. imposed by the landlords on the farmers.
 One of the main demands of the farmers was that the Malabar Tenancy Act be enacted in Hosdurg as well.
-As the first stage of the struggle, they decided to bring farmers from different parts in a procession and decided to file a petition against the collections to Nileswaram Raja, the landlord of the area, on March 30, 1941.
+As the first stage of the struggle, they decided to bring farmers from different parts in a procession and decided to file a petition against the collections to Nileswaram Raja, the landlord of the area, on 30 March 1941.

 Those who decided to defeat the peasant struggle reported to the British authorities that the peasantry activists were going to 'set fire to the Nileswaram Kovilakam'.
-On March 25, 1941, during a march of agricultural workers in Kayyur, Nileshwaram Sub-Inspector Nicholas arrested peasant activists T. V. Kunjambhu and T. V. Kunhiraman.
+On 25 March 1941, during a march of agricultural workers in Kayyur, Nileshwaram Sub-Inspector Nicholas arrested peasant activists T. V. Kunjambhu and T. V. Kunhiraman.
 The district magistrate issued arrest warrants against K. P. Vellunga, Choorikkadan Krishnan Nair, Koithattil Chirukandan and Valappil Raman under the Defense of India Rule for anti-war activities.

-The activities of communist leaders like E. K. Nayanar, Subramanya Shenoy and A. V. Kunhambu, who were secretly working in Kayyur region after the Morazha incident also helped in protests against lanlords in the Kayyur region.
-A demonstration was held on March 12, 1941, in Kayyur demanding the release of the accused in the Morazha case.
+The activities of communist leaders like E. K. Nayanar, Subramanya Shenoy and A. V. Kunhambu, who were secretly working in Kayyur region after the Morazha incident also helped in protests against landlords in the Kayyur region.
+A demonstration was held on 12 March 1941, in Kayyur demanding the release of the accused in the Morazha case.
 Police took action following this.
-The policeman who came with the arrest warrant was assaulted and as a revenge police attacked villagers on March 27.
+The policeman who came with the arrest warrant was assaulted and as a revenge police attacked villagers on 27 March.
 Several people, including Madathil Appu, were injured.
-It also played a role in making the people violent.